slashben/cnf-wg/charter.md

 -->

 ## Elections
-Co-chairs and tech leads will be elected for one year terms and may run for reelection.
+Co-chairs will be elected for one year terms and may run for reelection.

 The CNF WG employs "organization voting" to ensure no single organization can dominate the project.